 The FLP44 4-foot fixture is definitely not a cheap Chinese product that will fall to pieces after your first harvest.
 When it comes to Hydrofarm, you can trust this brand for safety and durability, but most importantly, results.

-These are great lights for keeping mother plants, clones or seedlings, and the system comes in a few different options for number and length of bulbs.
+These are great lights for keeping mother plants, clones, or seedlings, and the system comes in a few different options for the number and length of bulbs.
 The price is higher than your average fluorescent light system, but your plants will thank you (and the 5-year warranty doesn’t hurt).

 For big grows, you want to make sure you go with a high output light that includes at least 8 bulbs.
 Standard or HE bulbs won’t get you there, so it’s important that you look for the letters HO next to T5 if you want bigger yields.